About Freshwater Commercial Fishing in Mississippi

 The following non-native fish also require a commercial license to sell, as stated in State Law 49-7-90:

-• Asian carp: grass carp, silver carp, bighead carp
+• Invasive carp: grass carp, silver carp, bighead carp, black carp

 Commercial Fishing Gear